Syllabus & Course Policies

 Mega Section

 Mega section does not meet on a weekly basis.
-There will be videos released each week that cover the discussion topics.
-Mega section may meet at certain points throughout the semester (on Zoom) but attendance will be optional.
+Instead, there are videos released each week that cover the discussion topics.

 All students in mega will automatically receive full discussion credit.
 It is up to the mega section students to keep up with weekly videos and discussion worksheets as they see fit.